Gpphelps/code-quiz/README.md

 ### Contributing

-If you would like to contribute in any way to this project please feel free to post an issue to the Github repository and I will address it.
+If you would like to contribute in any way to this project please feel free to post an issue to the Github repository and I will address it as quickly as possible.

 ### Features
 The code quiz uses the use of dynamic variables so that if a new question is added or questions are removed the total ammount of time for the game and the user displays will change to reflect the new number of questions.
 This webapge also features the use of localy stored data that allows the user to compete against their friends or classmates.